frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 Thank you for reading, and see you next time 🖖

+[^1]:
-[^1]:In some cases it might make sense to have logic at frontend — like in local-first apps, but the point is that invariants shall be verified in appropriate place, which would be the server in most cases
+    In some cases it might make sense to have logic at frontend — like in local-first apps,
+    but the point is that invariants shall be verified in appropriate place, which would be the server in most cases